dotkernel/dot-mail/docs/book/v5/upgrade-v4-to-v5.md

 return [
     /**
-     * Dotkernel mail module configuration
+     * Dotkernel mail module configuration.
-     * Note that many of these options can be set programmatically too, when sending mail messages actually that is
+     * Note that many of these options can be set programmatically too;
-     * what you'll usually do, these configs provide just defaults and options that remain the same for all mails */
+     * when sending mail messages, actually that is what you'll usually do,
+     * these configs provide just defaults and options that remain the same for all mails */
     'dot_mail' => [
         //the key is the mail service name, this is the default one, which does not extend any configuration